 Once the electoral expenses and electoral donations return forms and supporting documents are sent back to the council they become a public documents and will be placed on the Council’s website and can be inspected by any person for the next seven years.

-Any queries regarding these returns should be directed to the Electoral officer 03 941 8581 or firstname.lastname@example.org.
+Any queries regarding these returns should be directed to the Electoral Officer Jo Daly on 03 941 8581 or firstname.lastname@example.org

 Candidates have campaign expenditure limits and are required to file a return to the electoral officer after the election.

-Section 111 of the Local Electoral Act 2001 details the maximum amount of electoral expenses.
+Section 111 of the Local Electoral Act 2001 (external link)details the maximum amount of electoral expenses.
 The Candidate Information Booklet includes a summary from section 111(1) of the Act of maximum amount of electoral expenses (inclusive of goods and services tax) that a candidate must not exceed.

-Campaign expenditure is all expenses relating to the campaign from the period three months before election day, for example all expenditure from 8 July 2016 to 8 October 2016 plus any apportioned costs of any election campaigning before 8 July 2016 (refer to section 112 of the Local Electoral Act 2001).
+Campaign expenditure is all expenses relating to the campaign from the period three months before election day, for example all expenditure from 12 July 2019 to 12 October 2019 plus any apportioned costs of any election campaigning before 12 July 2019. (refer to section 112 of the Local Electoral Act 2001(external link)).

 If a candidate is standing for more than one position (for example Mayor and councillor) then the higher limit applies (not both combined).